lpozo16/monacoinaction/README.md

 # monacoinaction
-POC about Monaco v2 performed with GitHub Action
+POC about Monaco v2 performed with GitHub Action.